Tv-Tablå för BBC Nordic söndag

 Bridge of Lies

-Ross Kemp presents as a team of four friends, Mike, Grace, Sean and Charl, take on the Bridge of Lies.
+Ross Kemp presents as a team of family and friends, Balaji, Anjali, Bala and Ajit, take on the Bridge of Lies.

 Bridge of Lies

-Ross Kemp presents as a team of four family members, Dona, Colin, Alicia and Amy, take on the Bridge of Lies.
+Ross Kemp presents as a team of four friends, Matt, Michael, Ruairi and Andy, take on the Bridge of Lies.

 The Great British Sewing Bee